EventStore/eventstore.org/_posts/2020-01-09-guest-post-subscription-service.md

 author: "Steven Blair"
 description: "VME Retail have released version 1.0.0 of their Subscription Service, which is intended to make life that little bit easier for delivering events from Event Store to clients.
 The Subscription Service has been used privately by VME Retail Ltd for a few years in various solutions, and they have decided to open the code up to the rest of the Event Store community."
 category: "Articles"
-tags: ["Event Store","Guest article"]
+tags: ["Event Store","Guest post"]
 ---
-> **This is a guest article** - Steven Blair is a Software Architect at VME Retail Ltd.
+> **This is a guest post** - Steven Blair is a Software Architect at VME Retail Ltd.

 ## Introduction